L'Engle "Novel Links" ¤ List of Books ¤ Other Websites

 I had been reading Madeleine L'Engle's books since I discovered A Wrinkle in Time in my junior high school library.
 I loved both her inventive fiction and her inspirational and religious-oriented nonfiction, which is lively, interesting, and truly spiritual without being pious and bombastic.
 If I am having a crisis of faith, reading one of her nonfiction pieces usually restores my equilibrium.
 The prolific L'Engle passed away in 2007.

-It was also fascinating to discover what events in her life have been worked into her fiction--for instance, the situations surrounding her adopted daughter Maria thinly formed the basis for the Meet the Austins character Maggy.
+It was also fascinating to discover what events in her life have been worked into her fictionfor instance, the situations surrounding her adopted daughter Maria thinly formed the basis for the Meet the Austins character Maggy, and the character of Rob Austin was based on her son, Bion.
+(Sadly, both these things caused trouble for Maria and Bion later in their lives.)

-But I find one of the things I enjoy most about her fiction is the way characters intertwine within her different novels.
-The first section of this page traces those links--if I've forgotten any, send me an e-mail!
+I find one of the things I enjoy most about her fiction is the way characters intertwine within her different novels.
+The first section of this page traces those linksif I've forgotten any, send me an e-mail!

 Many of her young adult and children's novels concern the lives of two families, the Murrys/O'Keefes and the Austins.